-Heads of Housing Services across Surrey together with Registered Providers, Surrey County Council representatives and Homes England attend the regular meeting the Surrey Chief Housing Officer Association.
+Heads of Housing Services across Surrey together with Registered Providers, Surrey County Council representatives and Homes England attend regular meetings of the Surrey Chief Housing Officer Association.
 This group champions stronger working relationships across organisations, the development and maintenance of strategic relationships and projects with Surrey County Council, health authorities as well as joint bids to Homes England and government funded programmes.

 The Surrey Housing Needs Managers group meets regularly with a focus on homelessness agendas including housing waiting lists.
-It undertakes joint work responding to consultations, new national and local initiatives, to benchmark performance and indicators, develop joint protocols and joint working practices with other agencies and jointly bid for homelessness funding programmes.
+It undertakes joint work responding to consultations, new national and local initiatives, benchmarks performance and indicators, develops joint protocols and joint working practices with other agencies and jointly bids for homelessness funding programmes.